 What it is: A digital signature proving your email hasn't been tampered with.

-Think of it like: A wax seal on an old letter.
-If the seal is broken, you know someone messed with it.
+Think of it like: A wax seal on a letter.
+If the seal is broken, someone tampered with it.

 What you need to do: Set up signing keys in your DNS and configure your email system to sign messages.